Transaction_Attributes Table

 The unique identifier that is assigned to clusters of customer records that all represent the same individual.
 The Amperity ID does not replace primary and foreign keys, but exists alongside them within unified profiles.

-This column is added when a transaction is associated with an Amperity ID from the Unified_Transactions table.
+This column is added when a transaction is associated with an Amperity ID from the Unified Transactions table.

 Note